 Controlling costs and tightening up spend are the easiest ways for companies to quickly adjust to an unplanned economic downturn.

-The economic fallout of COVID-19 may be out of your control, but implementing measures to quickly and strategically implement spend control can mean the difference between life and death for your organization.
+The current economic landscape may be out of your control, but implementing measures to quickly and strategically implement spend control can mean the difference between life and death for your organization.

 Here are four spend management strategies your company can implement to proactively revise your spend control to minimize a downturn’s negative impact on the business.